 Why My Account Crushes My Motif

-Here's what happened: one of my selections, eBay, split with PayPal in July 2015.
-As owner of eBay shares, I received shares of PayPal equal to the value of half of my eBay shares.
-My account reflects the PayPal holdings but my motif doesn't.
+Here’s what happened: one of my selections, eBay, split with PayPal in July 2015.
+As the owner of eBay shares, I received shares of PayPal equal to the value of half of my eBay shares.
+My account reflects the PayPal holdings but my motif doesn’t.
 (At the end of July, I asked Motif Investing to update my motif to reflect the PayPal shares as returns should reflect corporate actions such as a spin-off; however, this change has not yet happened.)

 Here you can see the difference:

 I knew that an eBay/PayPal split was pending but didn’t realize how it would affect my motif.
 While my portfolio is crushing the market, my motif looks like it is eeking out market returns.